-The Swedish Energy Agency has six departments: Energy Analysis, Research and Innovation, Energy Efficiency, Business Development, Renewable energy and Climate Initiatives and Development and Support.
+The Swedish Energy Agency has six departments: Energy Analysis, Research and Innovation, Energy Efficiency, Green Growth, Renewable energy and Climate Initiatives and Development and Support.

 Zofia Lublin, Acting Director General

 The Advisory Council is appointed by the Government and advises the Director General.

 Energy Development Board